turingschool/curriculum/source/projects/eventmanager.markdown

 Creating and placing your `event_manager.rb` file in 'lib' directory is entirely optional, however, it adheres to a common convention within most ruby applications.
-The filepaths we use in this tutorial will assume that we have put our `event_manager.rb` file within the 'lib' director.
+The filepaths we use in this tutorial will assume that we have put our `event_manager.rb` file within the 'lib' directory.

 Ruby source file names are often times written all in lower-case characters and instead of camel-casing multiple words together they are instead separated by an